 Online Counseling Programs in Connecticut

-Several online counseling programs are available near Connecticut for distance learners to meet counselor requirements.
-In nearby Massachusetts, degree candidates may pursue an online master's degree in mental health, school, or rehabilitation counseling at the University of Massachusetts.
-This university also offers online bachelor's degrees in psychology and human services, and online certificate programs in addiction counselor education.
-Residents in Connecticut can also pursue an online degree in counseling at New York University, which offers two concentrations: mental health and school counseling.
+Distance learners can meet counselor requirements at several online counseling programs near Connecticut.
+In Massachusetts, degree candidates may pursue an online master's degree in mental health, school, or rehabilitation counseling at the University of Massachusetts.
+This university also offers online bachelor's degrees in psychology and human services and online certificate programs in addiction counselor education.
+Connecticut residents can also pursue an online degree in counseling at New York University, which offers two concentrations: mental health and school counseling.

 Pursuing an online degree in counseling offers candidates many benefits over a traditional on-campus program.
-With an online degree, students can complete counselor requirements from any location and usually at anytime.
-This provides you the flexibility to maintain career and/or family obligations.
+With an online degree, students can complete counselor requirements from any location and usually at any time.
+This provides the flexibility to maintain career or family obligations.
 Additionally, distance learners save money with an online counseling program.
 By completing coursework online, students avoid paying for transportation and parking fees, and may even receive in-state tuition regardless of residency.

 Some counseling programs also arrange internships and field placements for students.
 However, requirements for a counseling license vary by state, so students should confirm Connecticut's requirements to work in the state.